OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

       Gap Between General Worst-Case Complexity and Instance-Level Complexity Analysis (adapted from <d-cite key="zhang2022beyond"></d-cite>)
   </div>

-  Here we introduce some recent efforts which go beyond the classical oracle model on evaluating the optimization algorithm efficiency.
+  Recently there appeared some works which go beyond the classical oracle model on evaluating the optimization algorithm efficiency.
+For example, <d-cite key="pedregosa2020acceleration"></d-cite> and <d-cite key="paquette2021sgd"></d-cite> considered *average-case complexity*, which is well established in theoretical computer science, in optimization theory, such pattern further specified the objective formulation and data distribution, which results in a more refined complexity than the common worst-case complexity, while at the expense of more complicated analysis and more restricted scope.

-  * Average complexity
-  * Time complexity
+  On the other hand, with the development of higher-order algorithms, some recent works<d-cite key="doikov2023second"></d-cite> further considered the *arithmetic complexity* in optimization by incorporating the computational cost of each oracle into accout; also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit turn to study the complexity bound in terms of *communication cost/oracle*, which also motivates the fruitful study of local algorithms, which tries to skip unnecessary communications while still guarantees the convergence<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>.

   * Large stepsize
-  * Communication complexity

 ---

 ## Conclusion

 In this post, we review the SOTA complexity upper and lower bounds of first-order algorithms in optimization tailored for minimization and minimax regimes with various settings, the summary identified gaps in existing research, which shed light on the open questions in regarding accelerated algorithm design and performance limit investigation.
-Also regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works which go beyond the classical research flow in optimization community, which advocates a paradigm shift in research: besides an elegantly unified theory trying to cover all cases, we should also try to avoid the "Maslow's hammer", we need to focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice, such pattern may largely help us to devise theory fitting the practice better.
+Also regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works which go beyond the classical research flow in optimization community, which advocates a paradigm shift in research: besides an elegant and unified theory trying to cover all cases, sometimes we should also try to avoid the "Maslow's hammer", focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice.
+Although the scope may be narrower in general, we believe such instance-driven pattern may largely help us to devise theory fitting the practice better.